-What do you think is the resistance that he might be feeling with his patients?
-And why are they not willing to book online?

-Perhaps it's difficult for them to find the link.
+What do you think is the resistance that he might be feeling with this person?
+And why are they willing to book online from external easy is perhaps it's difficult for them to find the link?
 Yeah.
-So as one of my esteemed clients says, train your patients.
-So tell them, you know, it's quicker and easier for you.
+And, and so it's easy.
+So as one of my esteemed clients says, Train your patients.
+So tell them you know, it's quicker and easier for you.
 If you follow this link, email them and give them the link.
-Make sure it's on your website easy.
-Make sure it's on your Facebook, not a Contact Us, like a call us, make it a booking link.
+Make sure it's on your website.
+Easy.
+Make sure it's on your Facebook, not a Contact Us, like a call us make it a booking link.
 So they can find it and tell them where it is.
-Yeah, it's retraining them really.
-But once they get it, then they're like, oh, great, because how many of us think at 11 o'clock at night, ugh, I was supposed to have rung so and so up today and I forgot, it's too late.
-And then you forget and you forget tomorrow so yeah.
+Yeah, is retraining them really.
+But once they get it, then they're like, oh, great, because how many of us think at 11 o'clock at night are supposed to have rung so and so up to date and I forgot it's too late.
+And then you forget and you forget tomorrow so it's a good reason to send up another contact, isn't it?
+Yeah.
+Who's seen says any view on bloopers fees, which they pay to osteopaths or chiropractors.
+It's ridiculously low he's registered with them and they pay 40 quid towards consultation and 30 quid follow up treatment dump them.
+There's not much we can do about what bloopers that they're shocking.

-So you've got to train patients.
-Ned when increasing fees, would you tell clients in advance by email?
+I'm going to train patients notices when increasing fees.
+Would you tell clients in advance by email?

 Yeah, give them a month's notice.
-And so pop in before the increase if you need to see us.
+And so no, pop in before they increase if you need says